 People have found their life has improved dramatically after taking antidepressants.
 For those who are depressed or struggle with anxiety, they have felt that taking antidepressants have led to a positive change in their emotions and the way they feel.

 They do not let negative effects impact them the way it used to, their levels of concentration have improved, they feel more balanced.

 Antidepressants and Addiction

 Despite there being plenty of positive reasons for introducing antidepressants into your life, there is a current argument of antidepressants being addictive.
-With so much positive response, it can be surprising to hear this assumption but it is true that many people have felt the effects of addiction.
+With so many positive responses, it can be surprising to hear this assumption but it is true that many people have felt the effects of addiction.